PRIVACY POLICY

 Your Rights under POPIA

-Under POPIA and, where applicable, GDPR, you have the right to:
+Under POPIA, you have the right to:

 Access, update, or correct your personal information

-Withdraw consent where we rely on it
+Withdraw consent where we rely on it (note: this may limit our ability to provide services)

-Request deletion of your data if we no longer need it
+Request deletion of your data if we no longer need it for the purpose it was collected

 Contact Us